Newsletters

 Reading is an exercise in empathy; an exercise in walking in someone else’s shoes for a while.” - Malorie Blackman

-The Book Club is holding its next meeting on Thursday 13 February, from 7.30 pm.
-Their selection is Holding by Graham Norton.
+The Book Club is holding its next meeting on Thursday 10 April, from 7.30 pm.
+Their selection is Waiting by Ha Jin.
 If you’re interested in joining the group, or maybe starting your own, get a copy of the book to read, and just turn up to their session.

 Mark Your Diaries